zrecommerce/awesome/README.md

 ## Requirements ##
 You will need the `dotnet` tools provided by Microsoft for your OS of choice.
+For the front-end, you will need `angular-cli` and `typescript` as global npm packages.

 ## Version 0.0.1 ##